The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney's I Say They Are, a signed etching from 1977, is estimated to be worth between £2,650 and £3,950.
-This artwork has shown consistent value growth, with an average annual growth rate of 15%.
-There have been 14 total sales since its entry to the market in April 2001, with 2 sales in the last 12 months.
-The hammer price in the last five years has ranged from £2,000 in October 2024 to £3,800 in January 2022.
-The edition size of this artwork is limited to 200.
+The value of David Hockney's I Say They Are, a signed etching from 1977, is estimated to be worth between £2,250 and £3,400.
+This artwork has shown consistent value growth, with an average annual growth rate of 11%.
+There have been 15 total sales since its entry to the market in April 2001.
+Over the past 12 months, the hammer price has ranged from £2,000 in October 2024 to £3,800 in January 2022, with a total of 3 sales.
+The edition size of this work is limited to 200.

 Meaning & Analysis